bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 #### Properties

-To demonstrate the usage of the user element subroutine capabilities in Abaqus, a few sample input files are provided for different element types.
+A few sample input files are provided for different element types to demonstrate the usage of the user element subroutine capabilities in Abaqus.
 Users can use Abaqus/ CAE to create a standard Abaqus model and export `.inp` files.
 It is recommended to use the option `Do not use parts and assemblies in input files` from the **model attributes** drop-down menu before generating the input file.
 This option will generate a cleaner input file.
 Once the standard input file is exported from Abaqus, the user will need to modify it to use it with the UEL.
 For Neo-Hookean materials, the user needs to specify the shear modulus and bulk modulus which is 3-5 orders of magnitude larger than the shear modulus.
 For Arruda-Boyce material, another property, called locking stretch also needs to be specified.
-Additional integer properties to be specified are the number of integration points, `nInt`, type of constitutive model, `matFlag`, and the number of variables to be post-processed at the integration points `nPostVars`.
+Additional integer properties to be specified are the number of integration points, `nInt`, type of constitutive model, `matID`, and the number of variables to be post-processed at the integration points `nPostVars`.

 #### Visualization

 An additional set of elements with the same element connectivity as the user element has been created in the input file to visualize the results.
 This technique was used since the programmed elements have the same interpolation functions and integration points as built-in continuum elements in Abaqus.
 These additional elements (so-called dummy elements) have negligible elastic properties and thus will not affect the results.
 If you are using a reduced integration element from the user subroutine, then use the same type of element from Abaqus as dummy elements.
+You can find an example Python file in [linear elasticity subroutine repository](https://github.com/bibekananda-datta/Abaqus-UEL-Elasticity) for parsing simple input files to create overlaying standard elements.

 > [!NOTE]